Articles of Incorporation and Rules

 • When this association receives notice of the settlement and a request for objections from the court in relation to a lawsuit filed by a member who has been a member continuously for the past six months, pursuing the liability of a director, etc

-(Injunction against misconduct by directors by members)
+(Injunction against misconduct by a director by a member)

 2. When a request is made under the preceding paragraph, the auditor must conduct the necessary investigation